 5. Severe Allergic Reactions

 Intubation is usually needed as soon as possible, and an anaphylactic treatment is immediately given to the patient.
-Inability to breath causes a severe drop in BLOOD PRESSURE.
+The inability to breathe causes a severe drop in BLOOD PRESSURE.
 WITHOUT TREATMENT, this may cause DEATH in just 15 minutes.

 These symptoms may present to you upon entering a patient room, or one day while you are commuting, and good health care professional usually knows exactly what to do.
 In the clinical area, being ready at all times may save lives, and a collar for your soul is gained forever.
 I hope this article may have helped you in your nursing career, for any comments and suggestions hit the like button and share.